We are less than 2 months away from care minutes becoming mandatory on 1 October 2023.

 The Care Minutes and 24-7 RN Responsibility Guide outlines Provider’s obligations around meeting the new care minute requirements and their care obligations which is a term we can expect to hear used more frequently by the Commission.

 Care minutes establish a minimum quantity of care (by RNs, ENs and PCW/AINs) that is required to be provided to residents from 1 October 2023.
 This responsibility will be in addition to the existing responsibility of approved providers under the Aged Care Act 1997 (the Act) to maintain an adequate number of appropriately skilled staff to ensure the care needs of care recipients are met and to provide safe, respectful and quality care and services (see obligations under the Aged Care Quality Standards (Quality Standards) in Schedule 2 to the Quality of Care Principles 2014).

 With this in mind, providers have two governing bodies with compliance requirements:

 - The Department of Health with the care minute targets which are based on the care delivered in the previous quarter and set a minimum staffing standard.

 - The Quality and Safety Commission and the care obligations to their current residents which ensures they are receiving the care they actually need on a given day.

 What does this look like in practice?

 - Providers will also have to roster to meet the care needs of their current residents.
 The easiest way to do this will be to have visibility of these resident’s care minute requirement at the time you are rostering.
-A good rostering platform will support this capability.

-A new resident will receive a default class pending assessment and classification under AN-ACC.
-If a resident has a default class at the time the quarterly targets are calculated, they are not included in the calculation of care minute targets for that quarter, even if their class later changes or is backdated.
-Once the resident’s AN-ACC or respite class is assigned, they will be included in future care minute targets calculations.
+“If a resident has not yet received an assessment and classification at the time the quarterly targets are calculated, they are not included in the calculation of the care minute targets for that quarter, even if their class when assigned is backdated.